-As the second most expensive city in Spain, you'll have to dig a little deeper than some southern cities when it comes to the cost of living.
+The cost of living in Barcelona is expensive in comparison to other Spanish cities like Seville and Valencia.
+As the second most expensive city in Spain after Madrid, you'll have to dig a little deeper than some southern cities when it comes to the cost of living.

 We have taken a closer look at four areas of the cost of living:

 Rental prices in Barcelona have gone through a slight rollercoaster ride in recent years.
-With the growing popularity of a city comes a rapid rise in its rental prices.
+With the growing popularity of Barcelona's neighbourhoods comes a rapid rise in rental prices.
 To keep soaring rental prices at bay, the Catalan city proposed a rent cap last year as a response.

-It's paying off: in the last quarter, HousingAnywhere's Rent Index shows a significant drop of 4.4% in rent prices for apartments.
+It's paying off: in the last quarter, HousingAnywhere's Rent Index shows only a slight increase of rental prices which is in accordance with normal inflation rates.

 |Type of Accomodation||Rental Price in €|